liberland/laws/drafting/preliminary/bankruptcy_law.md

 (c) Creditors exercising their rights against the debtor.

-(d) The liquidator of the debtor.
+(d) The liquidator of the debtor's assets.

-### Article 8: Bankruptcy Process Rules
+### Article 10: Bankruptcy Process Rules

-1. Regarding procedure, a bankruptcy process is a form of disciplinary process with the following participants:
+1. A bankruptcy process is a variant of civil process involving the following parties:

     (a) The debtor.

     (b) The creditors exercising their rights against the debtor.

-2. In this process, the debtor's position is comparable to that of the accused and the creditor's position is comparable to that of a potential victim.

-## Section 3: Filling for Bankruptcy
-#### Article 7: Filling for Voluntary Bankruptcy
-#### § 1: Filling for Bankruptcy
-1. A debtor who is presumed insolvent may file for bankruptcy by submitting an application to the bankruptcy court.
-2. The debtor filling for their own bankruptcy shall provide the court with the following documentation:

-a) a list of all their belongings including the obligations,

-b) a list of all known creditors matched with the obligations,

-c) documentation to support the presumption of this debtor's insolvence.

-#### § 2: Approval of Bankruptcy
-The court shall review the bankruptcy application and approve it if the debtor meets the criteria defined by this law and if the application is complete and concise.

-### Article 8: Involuntary Bankruptcy

-#### § 1: Filing against a Debtor
-A creditor or group of creditors may file for bankruptcy against a debtor who is insolvent.

-#### § 2: Creditor's Filling
-1. A creditor may fill bankruptcy alone, or in a group of creditors.
-The creditor's filling shall contain the designation of the debtor to whom it relates, or the designation of their representatives:

-a) A natural person must be identified by name, surname and place of residence (seat) and, in the case of an entrepreneur, also by an identification number.

-b) A legal entity must be identified by a business name or name, registered office and identification number.

-2. A creditor shall add to the bankruptcy filling the list of their outstanding obligations against the debtor, including a clear proof that the obligation has been well received and accepted by the debtor.

-#### § 3: Group of Creditors
-Where they work for a group of creditors, the internal working of the group shall be the responsibility of the creditors though they shall make it transparent to the court and the debtors.
-The creditors shall designate a spokesman or spokesmen to the court and the debtors.
+2. The bankruptcy process does not accommodate succession of parties or the withdrawal of applications.

-### Article 9: Approval of Bankruptcy
+### Article 11: Approval of Bankruptcy
-The designated government agency shall review the involuntary bankruptcy application and approve it if the creditor or creditors meet the criteria defined by this law.
+The court is obligated to review the bankruptcy application and the facts of the case.
+It shall approve the bankruptcy if it determines the debtor to be insolvent.

 ### Article 10: Liquidation and Reorganization